Mc-Zen/zero/src/formatting.typ

 #let format-comma-number = it => {
-  // sign, int, frac, digits, group, implicit-plus let frac = format-fractional((frac: it.frac, group: it.group, digits: it.digits, decimal-marker: it.decimal-marker))
+  // sign, int, frac, digits, group, positive-sign let frac = format-fractional((frac: it.frac, group: it.group, digits: it.digits, decimal-marker: it.decimal-marker))

-  return format-sign(it.sign, implicit-plus: it.implicit-plus) + format-integer((int: it.int, group: it.group)) + frac
+  return format-sign(it.sign, positive-sign: it.positive-sign) + format-integer((int: it.int, group: it.group)) + frac
 }